 TrollEye Security

-The Top Five Dark Web Threats of 2024
+The Top 5 Dark Web Threats of 2025

-The dark web is a haven for anonymity, a characteristic that, while providing a shield for whistleblowers and freedom fighters, also serves as a double-edged sword, offering sanctuary to cybercriminals and malicious actors.
-As we venture deeper into 2024 it is growing more and more important for organizations to have eyes on the dark web, and to understand the threats that emerge from it.
+The Dark Web is a haven for anonymity, a characteristic that, while providing a shield for whistleblowers and freedom fighters, also serves as a double-edged sword, offering sanctuary to cybercriminals and malicious actors.
+As we venture deeper into 2025 it is growing more and more important for organizations to have eyes on the Dark Web, and to understand the threats that emerge from it.

 Threat #1 Stolen and Compromised Credentials

-In 2024 the issue of stolen and compromised credentials is a critical vulnerability.
-The dark web plays a pivotal role in this scenario, serving as a vast, unregulated marketplace where stolen usernames, passwords, and other authentication tokens are traded with impunity.
-This trade provides cybercriminals with the keys to the kingdom, allowing them unauthorized access to corporate networks, financial systems, and sensitive data.
-In fact, in 2022 there were over 24 billion complete sets of usernames and passwords on the dark web, and in 2023, stolen and compromised credentials were the initial attack vector in 11% of data breaches.
+The first threat stemming from the Dark Web that we will address is stolen and compromised credentials, a critical vulnerability and common attack vector.
+The Dark Web is a vast, unregulated marketplace where stolen usernames, passwords, and other authentication tokens are traded with impunity.
+This trade provides cyber criminals with the keys to the kingdom, allowing them unauthorized access to corporate networks, financial systems, and sensitive data.
+In fact, in 2022 there were over 24 billion complete sets of usernames and passwords on the Dark Web, and in 2025, stolen and compromised credentials were the initial attack vector in 10% of data breaches.

 How to Defend Against Stolen and Compromised Credentials